samlist21/Dewey/README.md

 - You can remote into Dewey using an SSH client like Putty at the IP address above
 - You can FTP into Dewey at an IP address above.
 Anonymous gets you limited file access.
 SCP gets you fill directory access.
 - If Dewey crashes for some reason and the terminal window gets messed up (i.e. you can't see what you are typing) then use the command type> reset   in the terminal and it will fix the terminal display.
+- Power off to Charge the Batteries.
+Dewey's batteries are not charged while switches are up.
+This may or may not be a good things but is the way it is.

 ## Running Dewey
 1. Logon to Pi locally or through VNC